A Black, female veteran could topple the Republican incumbent in her red Florida district

 Activist Bush beat incumbent Rep. William Lacy Clay in her primary, ousting the longtime congressman with her progressive platform by more than 4,600 votes this month.
 She ran against well-backed Clay in 2018 in Missouri’s 1st district and lost by slightly more than 28,500 votes.

-She’s thrown her momentum behind Keith and her platform.
+She has thrown her momentum behind Keith and her platform.

 “As an attorney, as a community leader, and as a veteran, Pam Keith FL has a proven track record of standing up for the person who doesn’t always have a seat at the table,” Bush said in her endorsement.